 Understanding the importance of laboratory testing allows you to be an informed partner in your pet’s care.
 Published research shows that more than 10% of pets brought in for annual check-ups have an underlying disease or abnormality.
-Although apparently normal on physical exam, your pet’s illnesses would go undetected without laboratory work.
+Some diseases may not yet visible on physical examination and your pet’s illnesses may be undetected without laboratory work.

 Some testing requires that you pet not eat for 12 hours before the sample or that the sample be taken at a certain time of the day.
 Please check with us and we will happily tell you what to do.